 Micro Blog Netiquette Rules

-Website in a domain user brief shares.
+Our profiles are a website in a domain for brief shares.
 It follows, publishes short opinions.
 Also, other data with limits.

 Limits are a major difference.
 Given, popular expressions of emotion.
 Then, emotional outburst.
-Emotional posts are the most highly viewed.
+Emotional posts get views.

 A common feature of micro blog platforms is the hashtag group.
 Hashtags “#” placed in front of keywords group posts according to the keyword.
 Hashtags denotes topics.
 Popular hashtags are known as trending topics.